ankane/field_test/README.md

 ## Jobs

-To get variants in jobs and other contexts, use:
+To get variants in jobs, models, and other contexts, use:

 ```ruby
 experiment = FieldTest::Experiment.find(:button_color)